Satellite Quantum Communications: Fundamental Bounds and Practical Security: Fundamental bounds for satellite quantum communications

 It is natural to decompose the thermal number $\bar{n}$ as follows (see also Ref.~\cite[Fig.~1]{FreeSpacePaper})

-where $\bar{n}_{B}$ is the background thermal noise collected by the receiver's aperture, whose detector has quantum efficiency $\eta_{\text{eff}}$ and extra noise $\bar{n}_{\text{ex}}$.
-The latter noise contribution is set to zero in our numerical investigation of the upper bounds due to the fact that this is typically considered to be trusted and we are analyzing optimal/almost-optimal performances.
-The value of $\bar{n}_{B}$ depends on the operational setting (time of the day/direction of the link), besides features of the receiver, such as its aperture $a_{R}$, field of view $\Omega _{\text{fov}}$, detection time $\Delta t$, carrier frequency $\lambda$\ and spectral filter $\Delta\lambda$.
+where $\bar{n}_{B}$ is the background thermal noise collected by the receiver's aperture, whose detector has quantum efficiency $\eta_{\text{eff}}$ and extra setup noise $\bar{n}_{\text{ex}}$.
+The noise contribution from the setup $\bar{n}_{\text{ex}}$ is sometimes considered to be trusted.
+It is assumed to be negligible ($\bar{n}_{\text{ex}}\simeq0$) in our numerical investigation of the ultimate bounds since we aim at analyzing optimal/almost-optimal performances.
+(A realistic estimate of $\bar {n}_{\text{ex}}$ for a practical receiver setup will be explicitly taken into account in our subsequent analysis of the composable QKD rates.)

+The value of the background noise $\bar{n}_{B}$ depends on the operational setting (time of the day/direction of the link), besides features of the receiver, such as its aperture $a_{R}$, field of view $\Omega_{\text{fov}}$, detection time $\Delta t$, carrier frequency $\lambda$\ and spectral filter $\Delta\lambda$.
 Let us evaluate $\bar{n}_{B}$ in the various settings.
-It is convenient to define the receiver's parameter
+It is convenient to define the parameter

 Assuming $\Delta\lambda=1~$nm and $\Delta t=10~$ns for the detector, and $\Omega_{\text{fov}}=10^{-10}~$sr and $a_{R}=40~$cm for the receiving telescope, we compute $\Gamma_{R}=1.6\times10^{-19}~$m$^{2}$ s nm sr.